apache/couchdb-documentation/src/replication/intro.rst

 Transient means that there are no documents backing up the replication.
 So after a restart of the CouchDB server the replication will disapear.
-Later, the :ref:`_replicator <replicator>` database was introduced, which keeps documents containing your replication parameter.
+Later, the :ref:`_replicator <replicator>` database was introduced, which keeps documents containing your replication parameters.
 Such a replication can be called `persistent`.
 Transient replications were kept for backward compatibility.
 Both replications can have different :ref:`replication states <replicator/states>`.

 Triggering, Stopping and Monitoring Replications
 ================================================

-A Replication which is persistent is controlled through a document in the :ref:`_replicator <replicator>` database, where each document describes one replication process (see :ref:`replication-settings`).
+A persistent replication is controlled through a document in the :ref:`_replicator <replicator>` database, where each document describes one replication process (see :ref:`replication-settings`).
 For setting up a replication that is transient the api endpoint